AI4SCR/conditional-monge/README.md

 ```

 ## Development setup & installation
-If you would like to contribute to the package, we recommend to install gt4sd in editable mode inside your virtual environment.
-The package environment is managed  [poetry](https://python-poetry.org/docs/managing-environments/).
+The package environment is managed by [poetry](https://python-poetry.org/docs/managing-environments/).
 The code was tested in Python 3.10.
 ```sh
 pip install poetry